tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_second_level_checklist.md

 ## Is this list complete?
 No

 Between the two checklists ([first-level](docapis_metrics_second_level_checklist) and second-level), there are about 75 different characteristics that I've described.
 Did I miss anything?
 Sure, you could probably expand this list with 100 more characteristics.
 Sometimes it's not clear what needs to be added until you see docs that are missing some key element or which violate some assumed principle.
 Feel free to let me know (in the comments below) what could/should be added, especially if it's a major omission.

+{% include image_ad_right.html %}

-But there's also something to be said for a practical list of key points.
+However, there's also something to be said for a practical list of key points.
 The more criteria you add, the more laborious it becomes to evaluate docs.
 The most popular style guides (e.g., Strunk and White) are those that briefly cover the main points you need rather than providing an exhaustive list, especially if many guidelines are already followed.

 {% include random_ad.html %}